Moses stops poaching by reforming wildlife poachers!

 Tilapia fish are easily raised in ponds.
 The reformed poachers started digging.
 Every week fish are harvested and divided up among the reformed poachers.
 Again, some are sold.
 In Moses’ true fashion, some money goes to the ex-poachers and some back to his organization to reinvest and pay for operational expenses.
 Expenses like fish food.

 Simple Yet Effective

 In 2017 Moses and his supporters marched again.
 This time in two villages near the Queen Elisabeth National Park.
 More poachers turned in their spears and snares.
 More bee hives are being built and fish ponds dug.
 More wildlife is being saved.

 Moses also included another money making venture for his reformed poachers… vegetable farming.
 Again, Moses reached out for help.
 Money is needed for seeds and simple farming equipment.

 In 2019 Moses had his biggest turnout yet!
 42 poachers laid down their spears!
 We sponsored 20 new beehives with more of course needed.

 Moses has found a simple yet effective way to persuade wildlife poachers to embrace a more constructive livelihood.

 Of late he has supporters and informants in numerous villages in his area in Uganda.
 They notify him of pending illegal activity.
-In the last few weeks he has rescued three highly endangered pangolin from poachers and even a lonely vervet monkey from captivity.
+In the last couple of years he has rescued close to 20 highly endangered pangolin from poachers and even a lonely vervet monkey from captivity.